-Writer Chad Taylor was on board through the late 80s, after many years as our part-time graphics helper while he was at Elam Art School.
+Writer Chad Taylor was on board from 1988, after many years as our part-time graphics helper and writer while he was at Elam Art School.
 Former More magazine writer Donna Yuzwalk thought Rip It Up smelled like men’s smelly socks and she was hired to enliven our early 90s coverage of the local scene as we went grunge-crazy.

 A succession of designers would put together Rip It Up and most of its record company advertisements, including Stefan Morris, Ian Dalziel, John Pitcairn, Steve Simpson, Jonathan King and Ryan Henderson.